taskiq-python/taskiq/docs/available-components/result-backends.md

 ---
-order: 6
+order: 3
 ---

-# Result backends
+# Available result backends

 Result backends are used to store execution results.
 This includes: